cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/longitudinal-reporting-microbiome-analysis-automation-with-microbiomestat.md

 Before using the function, it's important to understand the parameters:

-Before using the function, it's important to understand the parameters:

 * `data.obj`: A list object in a specific format to MicrobiomeStat, which can include components such as feature.tab (matrix), feature.ann (matrix), meta.dat (data.frame), tree, and feature.agg.list (list).
 This object can be converted from other formats using several functions from the MicrobiomeStat package, or constructed manually.
 For more detailed information on how to convert data from other formats or how to construct the `data.obj` manually, please refer to the following page.

 {% content-ref url="../setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/" %}